nwHacks2023-smart-food/smart-foods/README.md

 - Using Azure Cli, using `az login` to get credentials to azure
 - Using Azure aks cli `az aks get-credentials --resource-group smart-foods --name smart-food-aks` to get credential for accessing the aks cluster
 - the context should be set up to the aks cluster you created
+### Creating a Ingress Controller
+- Create new namespace with `kubectl create namespace ingress-basoc`